parsiya/parsiya.net/content/post/2022/2022-03-31-semgrep-hotspots/index.markdown

 language constants to look for them.
 For example, `DocumentBuilderFactory`.

 The existing Semgrep rules do a decent job of eliminating false positives, but it's impossible to find everything.
-A hotspot rule has an easier time and can flag all of them for manual review.
+A hot spot rule has an easier time and can flag all of them for manual review.
 I used the
 [OWASP XML External Entity Prevention Cheat Sheet][xxe-java] to compose a list (warning: lots of noise): https://semgrep.dev/s/parsiya:blog-2022-03-java-xxe.